 Students of Private and Out-of-State Institutions:

 If your home institution is not listed on FloridaShines because you attend a private institution or an out-of-state school, you will need to apply to the College, complete a residency affidavit and obtain a transient form from your home institution.
-You must bring your completed transient form to the Admissions Office before you register for classes.
-You may email it to email@example.com or mail it to:
+You must submit your completed transient form to the Admissions Office before you can register for classes.
+You may email it to firstname.lastname@example.org or mail it to:

 Seminole State College